apify/apify-sdk-python/tests/integration/README.md

     assert run_result['status'] == 'SUCCEEDED'
 ```

-These actors will have the `src/main.py` file set to the `main` function definition,
+These Actors will have the `src/main.py` file set to the `main` function definition,
 prepended with `import asyncio` and `from apify import Actor`, for your convenience.

 You can also pass extra imports directly to the main function: